simara-svatopluk/ddd-course/1-overview/overview.md

 Model is the picture we imagine.
 Modeling is a process that aims to capture key concepts of reality and ignores irrelevant details.

+### Code
+Code is a model representation, it is the model written down.
+We can calso compose the model back by reading the code, and we do it often.

+### Layers
+To separate the domain model code from the

 * DDD is based on domain
 * Domain is ...
 * Domain in expressed by natural language